 The following is a discussion of the planned pumping program by wellfield.
-Figures 2.3, 2.4, and 2.6 through 2.10 locate LADWP's Owens Valley pumping wells by wellfield.
+Figures 2.3, 2.4, and 2.6 through 2.10 show locations of LADWP's Owens Valley pumping wells by wellfield.
 These figures show the location of production wells, monitoring wells, and vegetation monitoring sites in each area.